Create an Incredibly Robust ACORD XML Validation Facility That Can Be Used to Describe Arbitrarily Complex Validation

 The Validation Processor is pointed at a particular validation model made up of several Model Files.
 Each Model File represents a set of rules to be run against the inbound data.
 Validation Models are developed either in XML by hand, or using the eiConsole’s Validation Model Editor.

-The eiConsole for ACORD’s Validation Model Editor defines a set of rules to be run against the inbound document.
-These Rules can also be executed against a subset of nodes within a document as described via an XPath expression.
-Below in the tree, you see the red node representing the root, the blue nodes representing different node sets against which you’ll run rules, and the green nodes representing the validation rules themselves.
+The eiConsole for ACORD’s Validation Model Editor defines a set of rules to be run against the inbound XML document.
+These Rules can also be executed against a subset of nodes within an XML file document as described via an XPath expression.
+Below in the tree, you see the red node representing the root, the blue nodes representing different node sets against which you’ll run rules, and the green nodes representing the validation check rules themselves.

 Validation rules are configured by selecting a validator and configuring it.
 The eiConsole for ACORD comes with a list of predefined validator types.
 For instance – you can validate the format of a date, use XSLT to validate, use the W3C standard Schematron, and validate numeric ranges and patterns using XML schema, etc.